 Apple has released the beta of iOS 14.5 to users signed up to the Beta Software Program.
-A noteworthy improvement is that Siri will no longer default to a female (or male) voice with a further two speech options being added for users in the US.
+A noteworthy improvement is that Siri will no longer default to a female (or male) voice, with two more speech options added for users in the US.
 The changes also apply to the HomePod.

 This means that starting with iOS 14.5, users will be prompted to choose a voice assistant themselves for the first time.

-The new voices are available to English-speaking users worldwide, and Siri users can choose a preferred voice in 16 languages.
-Users outside the US still have two options, but they are now called ‘Voice 1’ and ‘Voice 2’ rather than Male and Female.
+The new voices are available to English-speaking users worldwide, and Siri users can pick a preferred voice in 16 languages.
+Users outside the US still have two options, but they are now called ‘Voice 1’ and ‘Voice 2’ rather than “Male” and “Female”.

 The new options also bring more variety to our choice of Siri’s voice.

-The two new voices use “source talent recordings” that are then run through Apple’s Neural text to speech engine, making the voices flow more organically through phrases that are actually being generated on the fly.
+The two new voices use “source talent recordings” that run through Apple’s Neural text-to-speech engine, making the voices flow more organically through phrases generated on the fly.

-This probably just the beginning of an expansion in Siri voice options.
-Not only will Siri speech sound more natural, but Apple will offer more variations in accent and dialects.
+This is probably just the beginning of an expansion in Siri voice options.
+Not only will Siri’s speech sound more natural, but Apple will offer more variations in accent and dialects.

 A great move.
 It will go some way to help people feel more comfortable interacting with their virtual assistant.